 Copy this file "C:\Program Files (x86)\SAP\SAP Business One\Conf\b1-local-machine.xml" to "C:\Program Files (x86)\SAP\SAP Business One DI API\Conf".
 Also, check that the server names are correct and that those are identical to the one set in the SLD service:

-The most common scenario if you get the error during Server Component configuration (iPayment/CRM/B1UP)
+The most common scenario is if you get the error during Server Component configuration (iPayment/CRM/B1UP)

 This is an example from CRM for Outlook server misconfiguration.
 The database "Test connection" will say everything is OK, but when you try to input credentials on the database-specific configuration, you get the 4008-error.
 In order to fix such a scenario, the "Database server" in the server component setup needs to match the SLD server name, in this case, VIRTUALDEMO-PC.